Andrew is a TEFL graduate and has recently taught classes in the UK. A keen traveller and article writer, he has also tutored 1:1 abroad.

 3. Introduce Idioms

-Introducing idioms to the class creates added interest and helps with speaking and conversation.
+Introducing idioms to the class creates added interest and helps with speaking and conversation, for example:

 Some Common Word Families